mainkoon81/Study-09-MachineLearning-E/README.md

 ---
 ## B. Model-Based Clustering(Gaussian Mixture)
+### Wow, several datasets were hacked and mixed up..How to retrieve the originals?

 [Assumption]: **Each cluster follows a certain statistical distribution**.
  - In one dimension
 <img src="https://user-images.githubusercontent.com/31917400/41854541-60d63b2a-7888-11e8-9389-628b0bb299e2.jpg" />